 Recent Teaching History

-Ms. Heather Pinckney is currently a partner at Harden and Pinckney, PLLC.
-Located in the Penn Quarter area of Washington.
-D.C., Harden and Pinckney, PLLC is a boutique law firm specializing in the areas of criminal defense litigation, civil litigation, contract and family law.
-The firm practices in D.C.
-Superior and D.C.
-Federal Court.
+In summer 2022, Ms. Heather Pinckney was named the incoming Director of Public Defender Service for the District of Columbia (hereinafter PDS)- widely recognized as the premier public defender office in the country.
+Prior to this exciting move, she was a partner at Harden and Pinckney, PLLC, a boutique law firm specializing in the areas of criminal defense litigation, civil litigation, contract and family law.
 She was the Co-chair of the D.C.
 Bar Criminal Law and Individual Rights Section Steering Committee for 3 years.

 During her tenure, Ms. Pinckney represented juvenile and adult indigent clients on criminal matters ranging from misdemeanors to homicides before both, the D.C Superior Court and the United States Parole Commission.
 Her representations have included individuals charged with homicide, sex offenses, arson, firearm violations, and obstruction of justice.
 She has tried numerous jury trials to verdict and has represented individuals at every stage of criminal litigation, including pre-indictment, grand jury, trial and post-conviction.